TEDxAuckland/tedx-auckland-site/src/_posts/2019-08-01-nathan-joe-identity-race-representation---from-book-to-film-to-stage.md

 > What do you hope the audience takes away from this show?

 I hope they come away with it going: Yes.
 My story is valuable, and maybe I will tell my own story.
 The asians that are like us, are coming to the show because they're hungry for alternative versions of themselves.
-This is just a small piece of the puzzle, and I also hope that they're eager to see more alternative Asian stories.&nbsp;
+This is just a small piece of the puzzle.
+I also hope that other audiences are eager to see more alternative Asian stories.&nbsp;

 **'I Am Rachel Chu' isn't the end of a conversation, it's just the start of one,** in the same way that Crazy Rich Asians is just the start of the conversation about the sort of work we want to see, make, and stories we want to tell.
 We're living in a really awesome time as Asian artists who are culturally aware, sensitive, and savvy for even better and unique stories to exist, ones that have never been told before.
 We are sowing the seeds for that and it’s quite exciting.